 Consider you intend to share the cropped .png images you created from the longnow logos.
-Would you publish your DataLad-101 dataset so GITHUB or GITLAB, these files would not be available to others, because annexed dataset contents can not be published to these services.
-Even though you could find a third party service of your choice and publish your dataset and the annexed data (see section Beyond shared infrastructure (page 184)), you're feeling lazy today.
+Would you publish your DataLad-101 dataset so GITHUB or GITLAB, these files would not be available to others, because annexed dataset contents cannot be published to these services.
+Even though you could find a third party service of your choice and publish your dataset and the annexed data as described in Beyond shared infrastructure (page 168), you are feeling lazy today.
 And since it is only two files, and they are quite small, you decide to store them in Git - this way, the files would be available without configuring an external data store.

-To get contents out of the dataset's annex you need to unannex them.
+To get a file out of the git-annex hands you need to unannex it.
 This is done with the git-annex command git annex unannex.
 Let's see how it works: